Daryl-Yeo/Google-Fiber-Project/README.md

 ### Dashboard Summary

 * The number of first calls & repeated calls are highlighted at the top left of the dashboard to provide an overall understanding of the first:repeated ratio by month & market.
-* Below that, a table-formatted breakdown of the first calls indicate top reasons for the first calls (by market).
+* Below that, a table-formatted breakdown of the first calls indicate top reasons for the first calls.
 * The first call breakdown by day highlights that most complains come in on Monday, with Sunday generally a slow day.
-* The remaining charts examine the repeated calls by timeframe, purpose of inqury, and by market.
+* The remaining charts examine the repeated calls by timeframe, purpose of inquiry, and by market.

 *If you've read till here, I thank you for your time.
 And if you would like to join me on my Data Analytics journey, feel free to check out my other projects!*